 But how can you ensure you get the most out of your support group and prevent relapse?
 Here are a few tips:

-- Follow through with your commitments – If you say you’re going to do something, do it.
-Whether attending meetings or completing sobriety tasks, following through with your obligations shows you’re serious about recovery.
+• Follow through with your commitments – If you say you’re going to do something, do it.
+Whether you attend meetings or complete sobriety tasks, following through with your obligations shows you’re serious about recovery.

 Work on Your Life Mission